-I have worked for Kinder Morgan and predecessor companies for 39 years in various Accounting areas, on process / re-engineering projects and as the Maximo Coordinator / Administrator from the business side.
-I am currently Manager IC over Maximo Operations in the Engineering / Compliance department for Kinder Morgan’s Natural Gas segment.
+I have worked for Kinder Morgan and predecessor companies for 40 years in various Accounting areas, on process / re-engineering projects and as the Maximo Coordinator / Administrator from the business side.
+I am currently Manager IC over the business/support side of Maximo in the Operations Corporate Management department for Kinder Morgan’s Natural Gas segment.

 I am a Certified Public Accountant (CPA) and also hold the Certified Information Technology Professional (CITP) designation.

 I have been involved in numerous Maximo implementations and have supported Maximo since 1996.
-I have been a frequent attendee and presenter at PULSE/Maximo World/InterConnect and at MUWG and other conferences.
+I have been a frequent attendee and presenter at PULSE/Maximo World/InterConnect and at MUWG, GOMaximo and other conferences.

 Steve is a Senior Program Manager in Power Operations with the Tennessee Valley Authority-TVA.
 Currently, manages TVA’s Enterprise Asset Management Governance program.
 He has a combined total of 33 years’ experience in numerous positions including Information Technology, Engineering, support roles in Operations, and Maintenance business units.
 Steve serves as TVA’s Asset Management product suite owner.